nerdylabs/Pima-Indians-Diabetes-prediction/README.md

 Now this threshold value that was 50% for me you can change this to any value(Say 0.9 for 90% confidence depending).
 I first caluclated the training accuracy which was some where around '92%', Then i validated the model over the test data and the accuray was around '87.5%'.
 I saved this model with the name 'Model1.pth' which is the pytorch format of saving a model for future use.
 The last code of the notebook shows how you can load the saved model.

-I have also uploades the 'Model1.pth' in this repo as well
+I have also uploades the 'Model1.pth' in this repo as well.